Mont Sainte-Odile: Hohenburg Abbey

 The convent is said to have been founded by Adalrich, Duke of Alsace, in honor of his daughter, Saint Odile, about the end of the 7th century, and it is certain that it existed at the time of Charlemagne.
 Destroyed during the Middle Ages, it was rebuilt by Premonstratensians at the beginning of the 17th century.
 It was acquired later by the bishop of Strasbourg, who restored the building and the adjoining church in 1853.

 A famous manuscript, the Hortus Deliciarum, was compiled in the convent.

 The Pagan Wall

 The Pagan Wall (Heidenmauer, Mur païen) is a huge construction about 10 km long which encircles Mont Sainte Odile.
 It is composed of about 300,000 blocks of Triassic conglomerates, between 1.6 m and 1.8 m wide and up to 3 m high.
 The irregular shape of the wall coincides almost perfectly with the location of outcrops of its source material, minimizing the effort to transport the heavy blocks to their destination.
 The origins and date were disputed for a long time, with some claiming that it was a 3,000-year-old druid construction.
 Recent research has shown that it dates from the 7th century, about the time that the convent was built.
 The designation "Pagan" is attributed to Pope Leo IX.

+Secret passage

+Between August 2000 and May 2002 more than 1,000 ancient books went missing from the monastery library.
+Stanislas Gosse, a book collector, stole the books after finding an old map showing a secret entrance into the library.
+The route was not easy, however, involving climbing up exterior walls, a steep staircase and a secret chamber.
+A mechanism then opened the back of one of five cupboards.
+The disappearance of so many books over such a length of time confused the librarian, the monks and the police, with Gosse finally being caught by closed-circuit television cameras.